The Maasai Mara Program

 How You Can Help

-Volunteers also have the opportunity to get involved in other local projects, such as the Digital Empowerment workshops, the water project or eco farming initiative.
+Beyond the women’s program, volunteers also have the chance to get involved in other community initiatives, including Digital Empowerment workshops, the water project, and eco-farming efforts.

 Volunteers will contribute in a number of ways on this program and can expect to undertake the following tasks: